 •

-Rupert Loydell: In the early days of Cabaret Voltaire the three of you had little equipment, but were busy experimenting with loops and sounds and noise, as evidenced on the Attic Tapes (2002) box set and the demo tapes have been illegally distributed for download online.
+Rupert Loydell: In the early days of Cabaret Voltaire the three of you had little equipment, but were busy experimenting with loops and sounds and noise, as evidenced on the Attic Tapes (2002) box set and the demo tapes that have been illegally distributed for download online.
 Did you feel constrained by your equipment, or were you too busy making music?
 Did you have a DIY ethic at the time?

 Stephen Mallinder: No we didn’t feel constrained as we didn’t look to conventional instrumentation as a way of writing and composing, in fact those very terms meant nothing to us, so it was all out of reach, beyond our means.
 We did perhaps have the wish list of generators of sound – EMS technology, or processors like echo and reverb – but we made do.
 Eventually we acquired those but by using a microphone, homemade and domestic technology, plus bits and bobs from second hand shops like cheap guitars and basses, we were quite capable of making otherworldly sounds.